-Reducing residential burglary is one of our highest priorities and we are working very closely with the Police to achieve this.
+Reducing residential burglary is one of the priorities of the Redbridge Community Safety Partnership, with all agencies working closely together to achieve this.

-Top tips to protect your home from burglary
+Tips to keep your home safe from burglary

-There are simple steps you can take to reduce the likelihood of being burgled
+We have put together some simple steps you can take to reduce the risk of being burgled.

 Doors and windows

-- fit extra locks and deadlocks on windows and doors, for details please visit the Metropolitan Police crime prevention pages
+- Fit extra locks and deadlocks on windows and doors, for details please visit the Metropolitan Police residential burglary advice pages

-- never leave a spare key hidden outside, burglars know all the places you are likely to hide them
+- Never leave a spare key hidden outside.
+Burglars will know the places you are likely to hide them

 Gardens and out buildings